IMI (OTCMKTS:IMIAY) Sets New 12-Month Low at $31.30

-IMI plc (OTCMKTS:IMIAY – Get Rating)’s share price reached a new 52-week low during trading on Tuesday .
-The company traded as low as $31.30 and last traded at $31.30, with a volume of 0 shares traded.
+IMI plc (OTCMKTS:IMIAY – Get Rating)’s share price hit a new 52-week low on Monday .
+The company traded as low as $31.30 and last traded at $31.30, with a volume of 0 shares changing hands.
 The stock had previously closed at $31.30.

 IMI plc, a specialist engineering company, designs, manufactures, and services engineered products worldwide.
 The company operates through three divisions: IMI Precision Engineering, IMI Critical Engineering, and IMI Hydronic Engineering.
 The IMI Precision Engineering division develops motion and fluid control technologies for industrial automation, commercial vehicle, life sciences, energy, and rail applications.